IntelLabs/Sparso/README.md

 ## Installation

 ### Hardware
 There is no hard requirement, but a modern many-core machine with >=14 cores and >= 64G memory is preferred for performance testing.
+If you download all the data during performance testing, the hard disk needs >=30G free space.

 ### OS